Last revised: November 30, 2022

 In truth, the cabs of these units somewhat resembled the special wide versions built for the Canadian roads over the years like the SD50F, SD60F, M420, and M636 with a tapered nose and flat front windshield that angled at the corners (although the glass itself did not).

 Interestingly enough, the design still looks similar to the present wide-cabs used by Electro-Motive since roughly the 1980s.

 For whatever reason the Chicago and North Western chose not to give these unique locomotives a name and they were only ever listed as E9BA.
 As the 1970s wore on the RTA had been in operation since 1973 and began to increasingly subsidize commuter rail services around Chicago.

-As the C&NW began to wind down its personal obligation in this regard it sold its 11 Crandall Cabs and E8As/E9A to the RTA on December 31, 1977 which subsequently leased them back to the railroad.
-In doing so the units began to be repainted into RTA colors, which was completed by November of 1980.
+As the C&NW began to wind down its personal obligation in this regard it sold its fleet to the RTA on December 31, 1977, which subsequently leased them back to the railroad.
+In doing so the units were repainted into RTA colors, a task completed by November of 1980.

-They continued to operate in this fashion until the spring of 1983 when the RTA retired all of the Crandall Cabs and the As between March and May of that year except for E8 #510 and E9 #511, which continued to see service until March 19, 1989.
+They continued to operate in this fashion until the spring of 1983 when the RTA retired all of the Crandall Cabs, between March and May of that year except for E8 #510 and E9 #511, which continued to see service until March 19, 1989.

 After their retirement in 1983 the Cabs were sold to Naporano Iron & Metal of Naporano, New Jersey between June and July of 1985.
 After this point the units were subsequently scrapped.

 Despite the locomotives' unpopular look they operated as intended and saved the Chicago & North Western a significant amount of money, particularly when it had no interest by the 1970s in continue to operate commuter trains but was forced to do so.

 Additionally, being an EMD locomotive of the period with and featuring 12-567C model prime movers made them highly reliable.